 Oral Effects of Methamphetamine Use

-The oral effects of methamphetamine use can be one of the most visible and devastating consequences of drug use.3, 9 The rampant caries associated with use of methamphetamine is referred to colloquially as “meth mouth” or “crank decay” and is said to resemble early childhood caries (i.e., “baby bottle caries”).1, 9-13 A distinct and often severe pattern of decay can often be seen on the buccal smooth surface of the teeth at the cementoenamel junction and the interproximal surfaces of the anterior teeth.12-15 A propensity score analysis estimated that methamphetamine abusers were twice as likely to have untreated caries, 4 times as likely to have any experience of caries, and twice as likely to have 2 or more decayed, missing, or filled teeth, compared to a general dental population.13 Methamphetamine users also have higher rates of periodontal disease and edentulism than nonusers.14 Other research has shown that, contrary to common perception, individuals who smoke or inhale methamphetamine have lower rates of dental disease than those who inject the drug.15
+The oral effects of methamphetamine use can be one of the most visible and devastating consequences of drug use.3, 9 The rampant caries associated with use of methamphetamine is referred to colloquially as “meth mouth” or “crank decay” and is said to resemble early childhood caries (i.e., “baby bottle caries”).1, 9-13 A distinct and often severe pattern of decay can often be seen on the buccal smooth surface of the teeth at the cementoenamel junction and the interproximal surfaces of the anterior teeth.12-15 A propensity score analysis estimated that methamphetamine abusers were twice as likely to have untreated caries, 4 times as likely to have any experience of caries, and twice as likely to have 2 or more decayed, missing, or filled teeth, compared to a general dental population.13 Methamphetamine users also have higher rates of periodontal disease and edentulism than nonusers.14, 16, 17 Other research has shown that, contrary to common perception, individuals who smoke methamphetamine do not have higher rates of dental disease than those who snort or inject the drug.15, 18

 Methamphetamine abuse may be associated other negative orofacial conditions including bruxism, grinding/clenching, disorders of the temporomandibular joint, myofacial pain, and trismus.1, 5 Xerostomia also may contribute to gingival inflammation and infections such as candidiasis, glossitis, and cheilitis.1